- Download our Moving to Amsterdam Guide (PDF)

-Types of property in Amsterdam
+Types of accommodation in Amsterdam

-Expats wanting more space and a home with a garden may need to look farther outside the city limits.
+Expats wanting more space and a home with a garden may need to look outside the city limits.

-Finding property in Amsterdam
+Finding accommodation in Amsterdam

 Finding suitable accommodation in Amsterdam can be a challenge as demand often exceeds supply.

-Renting property in Amsterdam
+Renting accommodation in Amsterdam

 The rental agreement must include the rental amount, the length of the contract, the rules of the house, the date on which the rent will be increased and any stipulations regarding the maintenance of the property.

-Utilities and municipal taxes are not always included in the rental agreement and the tenant may be responsible for paying these.
+Utilities and municipal taxes are not always included in the rental agreement, and the tenant may be responsible for paying these.
 This should be clearly stated in the rental agreement.

 ►For a more comprehensive overview of the property market, see Accommodation in the Netherlands